broadinstitute/martha/README.md

  name:           string [or null if unknown],
  gsUri:          string [or null if unknown],
  googleServiceAccount: object, [null unless the DOS url belongs to a Bond supported host]
  hashes:         object [contains the hashes type and their checksum value.
-If unkown, it returns null]
+If unknown, it returns null]
 ```

 Example response for /martha_v3: